Gimbardo/WooperBot/README.md

 * PREFIX pepe -> returns a random pepe

+* PREFIX pokemon -> returns a random pepe with tophat

 * PREFIX fox -> returns a fortune cookie pseudo-randomly generated

 * PREFIX sb <sound>-> acts like a soundboard, list of sounds in sb folder